-The sun’s out and it’s time for short sleeves and sandals but for almost one in five people in Ireland it’s hay fever season so here are some tips for dealing with Hay Fever when driving writes Geraldine Herbert
+For almost one in five people in Ireland summer time is hay fever season so here are some tips for dealing with Hay Fever when driving writes Geraldine Herbert

 Driving with a runny nose, headache and constant sneezing is not only annoying but it could be dangerously distracting as it can take your attention off the road.
 Plus, hay fever season can mean less sleep at night so sufferers are often already more tired than usual.